justindomke/pangolin/README.md

 # Pangolin

-Pangolin is an interface for probabilistic reasoning focused on **fun**.
+Pangolin is a probabilistic programming interface focused on **fun**.
 The goal is to be the "first" probabilistic programming language, to bring out the underlying mathematical elegance and simplicity of probabilistic reasoning, and to make easy things easy.
 It should feel particularly natural to Python programmers familiar with numpy.

 Most of the actual *work* of Pangolin is done by Martin Plummer's legendary [JAGS](https://sourceforge.net/projects/mcmc-jags/) package.
 Essentially, Pangolin is a Python interface that generates JAGS code and then calls JAGS on demand, so it "feels" like everything is happening in python.